-FCS participates in the Johns Hopkins - Center for Talented Youth (CTY) for students in Grades 2-8.
-CTY requirements identify advanced academic talent in young people and then develop that talent so students maintain high academic standards for themselves throughout their school years.
+FCS students in grades 2-8 are eligible to participate in the Johns Hopkins Center for Talented Youth (CTY).
+CTY requirements identify advanced academic talent in young people and then develop that talent so students maintain high academic standards throughout their school years.
 Participation in CTY can open up new resources and a new peer network for academically minded young people worldwide.
 Participation is highly encouraged at FCS.

-Through ACSI, students have the opportunity to participate in a variety of contests.
-ACSI’s National Spelling Bee for Grades 3-5, Speech Meet for Grades 1-5, and Math Olympics for Grades 1-4 are offered.
-Students in Grades 2-5 devise, construct, and complete individual science projects which are judged and displayed at our on-campus annual Science Expo.
+Through the Association of Christian Schools International (ACSI), students have the opportunity to participate in a variety of contests, including the National Spelling Bee for grades 3-5, Speech Meet for grades 1-5, and Math Olympics for grades 1-4.
+Students in grades 2-5 devise, construct, and complete individual science projects that are judged and displayed at our annual on-campus Science Expo.

 The Measure of Academic Progress (MAP) assessment is a series of computer-adaptive assessments that measure what students know and what they are ready to learn.
 MAP assessment is administered three times per year to measure student growth.

 The Norm Grade Level Mean RIT is the average score for students in the same grade across the country who completed the MAP assessment for that content area.
 FCS students at each grade level scored above the Norm Grade Level Mean RIT score in each subject.
 Learn more about MAP.